CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Method

-Based on the retrieved chunks \( C\!\!=\!\!\{c_1, c_2, \dots, c_n\} \), an LLM generated a general plan \( P \) for the query.
-For complex cases, this plan could be continuously updated as new results become available during subsequent steps, thereby better reflecting real-world clinical practices. \begin{itemize} \item \textbf{General plan:} given the retrieved context \( C \), the LLM generated a procedural plan \( P \) defined as an ordered sequence of steps:
+\textit{Guideline generation.} Based on the retrieved chunks \( C=\{c_1, c_2, \dots, c_n\} \) and the query $Q$, the general plan was generated by the CardiacRAG agent, which employed DeepSeek-R1-Distill-Qwen-32B \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} as its core model.
+This general plan could be continuously updated as new results become available during subsequent steps, thereby reflecting clinical practices.

-where \texttt{Prompt} formats the input query \( Q \) and the context \( C \) into a template tailored for procedural guidance generation.
-DeepSeek-R1-Distill-Qwen-32B~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} was employed as the \texttt{LLM}.
-The plan \( P\!\!=\!\!(p_1, p_2, \ldots, p_s) \) contained \( s \) steps, which could vary by case.